- Contact :

 - Web :

-We are delighted to introduce this lovely breed this Australia.
+We are delighted to introduce this lovely breed to Australia.

 The Yakutian Laika is one of the most ancient breeds of dog.
 This is confirmed by archaeological finds on the banks of the Salah River, Yakutia, where the mummified remains of three puppies were found, and dated to be 12,500 years old.
 The breed was developed by the indigenous people of Yakut, where they were considered to be a valuable asset and an indispensable assistant to the people.